On the consistency of jet feedback modelling across different astrophysics hydrodynamical codes: Results

 \textit{Jet lobe evolution:} To quantify the differences between jets simulated with different codes, we calculate the lengths and widths of the jet lobes. \begin{itemize} \item \textbf{Jet lobe} material is identified as elements (particles/cells) that have temperatures $T > 10^8 \, \mathrm{K}$ or velocity magnitudes $v > 0.5 \times 10^4 \, \mathrm{km/s}$. \item \textbf{Jet length} is defined as the average distance to the furthest $1\%$ of lobe resolution elements from the origin along the jet axis $(z)$. \item \textbf{Jet width} is defined as the average perpendicular distance of the $1\%$ of elements that lie furthest in the transverse direction $\left(\sqrt{x^2+y^2}\right)$.
-Note that this yields the maximum width of the lobe. \end{itemize} The final values are the averages between the two lobes for each simulation.
+Note that this yields the maximum width of the lobe. \end{itemize} Using the $1\%$ of the number of elements in each lobe, rather than the $1\%$ of mass or volume, is less physically motivated but conceptually simpler.
+In any case, we do not find any significant differences between the methods.
+The final values are the averages between the two lobes for each simulation.
 We checked that our estimates are in rough agreement with those obtained using a jet tracer in {\sc arepo} and {\sc pluto}, where lobe material is defined by tracer values $tr>0.01$.

-In Fig.~\ref{fig:5.Length-Width Plot}, we plot the lobe lengths (solid lines) and widths (dotted lines) of the jets simulated with different codes, in different colours, and include the self-similar analytic solution, Eq.~(\ref{eq:3}--\ref{eq:5}).
+In Fig.~\ref{fig:5.Length-Width Plot}, we plot the lobe lengths (solid lines) and widths (dotted lines) of the jets simulated with different codes, in different colours, and include the self-similar analytic solution, Eqs.~(\ref{eq:4})--(\ref{eq:6}).
 Black lines represent the lobes simulated with {\sc swift}, blue lines the {\sc arepo} lobes, and red lines the {\sc pluto} lobes and the dashed grey line the analytic solution.
 All of the codes produce lobes that expand self-similarly by the end of the simulations.
 Specifically, for lobe length, {\sc swift} under-predicts, {\sc arepo} over-predicts, and {\sc pluto} agrees with the normalised analytic solution.
 At the same time, all codes over-predict the lobe width compared to the normalised solution for most of the duration of the jet episode.

 Although agreement with the slope of the self-similar solution is a robust indicator of self-similar behaviour, we note that agreement with the normalised solution, in practice, depends on the particular combination of jet parameters \citep{Husko_2023}, especially jet injection velocity (see Section~\ref{ssec:jet injection velocity}).